aymgal/COOLEST/joss/paper.md

 tags:
   - Python
   - astronomy
-  - strong lensing
+  - gravitational lensing
   - lens modeling
+  - standard
 authors:
   - name: Aymeric Galan
     orcid: 0000-0003-2547-9815
     equal-contrib: true
     affiliation: "1" # (Multiple affiliations must be quoted)
+    corresponding: true # (This is how to denote the corresponding author)
   - name: Author Without ORCID
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2
   - name: Author with no affiliation
-    corresponding: true # (This is how to denote the corresponding author)
     affiliation: 3
 affiliations:
   - name: Technical University of Munich, TUM School of Natural Sciences, Department of Physics, James-Franck-Strasse 1, 85748 Garching, Germany